Translations of this article: Serbian

 A cantilever or direct-pull brake also works nicely at the front, but requires brake bosses -- so, see the section on forks, below.
 A cantilever or direct-pull brake at the rear risks foot interference.

 Drum brakes work better than usual on the Twenty thanks to the small wheels.
 No brazing is needed if the reaction arm attaches with a clamp.
 The higher up the front fork blade the reaction arm attaches, the better, to minimize stress on the fork.
 Drum brakes are OK for use in most urban areas and are waterproof.
-Drum brakes are not face-resistant and so are unsuitable for speed control on long downgrades.
+Drum brakes are not fade-resistant and so are unsuitable for speed control on long downgrades.

 We don't recommend Shimano Rollerbrakes for a Twenty: the small wheels augment these brakes' light, constant drag.
 Also, a brazed or welded fitting is required for a front Rollerbrake.